Monodromy for some rank two Galois representations over CM fields: Introduction

 \subsection{Acknowledgements}

+We would like to thank Ariel Weiss, Yuji Yang, and the anonymous referees for comments on earlier versions of this paper.
 We would like to thank Frank Calegari, Ana Caraiani, David Helm, Toby Gee, Bao Le Hung, Peter Scholze, Richard Taylor, and Jack Thorne for many helpful conversations.
 This project grew out of our joint work \cite{10author}, and the intellectual debt this work owes to \cite{10author} will be clear to the reader.